offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * smaller (more similar trajectory), the cosine would get closer to 1.
    * larger (less similar trajectory), the cosine would get closer to -1.

    The formula may be modified to become a distance metric as follows: `1 - cosine_similarity(x, y)`.
-Where as the cosine similarity varies between -1 and 1, the cosine distance varies between 0 (totally similar) and 2 (totally dissimilar).
+Whereas the cosine similarity varies between -1 and 1, the cosine distance varies between 0 (totally similar) and 2 (totally dissimilar).

  * `{bm} dendrogram` - A diagram of a tree.
-The term is most often used in the context of heirarchial clustering, where the tree that makes up the hierarchy of clusters is referred to as a dendrogram.
+The term is most often used in the context of hierarchical clustering, where the tree that makes up the hierarchy of clusters is referred to as a dendrogram.

    ```{svgbob}
          |